 by Dave Drumm

-The key to having a mechanical-free race starts as soon as you have finished your last training ride or race.
+The key to having a mechanical-free bike starts as soon as you have finished your last training ride, race or wrapped up a long season.
 A habit that you should get into is cleaning your bike as soon as possible, before the mud and grime have a chance to set in.
 If you have a workstand, wash the bike with the wheels removed and handle them as a separate entity.
 Once your bike has been washed with soap and water and all visible muck is removed, wipe your bike down with a clean, soft rag.
 Use this time to inspect the bike as you go along, starting from the top and moving to the bottom as you inspect the frame and fork for any visible damage, such as nicks in the carbon, cracks or dents.

 Next check that your crank spins freely without a lot of drag or noise.
 Grab the driveside crankarm and check for play in the bottom bracket.
 If there is place or excessive noise or drag it should be replaced.
 Check that your chainring bolts and crank arms are tight.
 Inspect the front derailleur for wear and excessive play.
 If you are using a single chain ring setup check the guides to insure that they are not making contact with the chain and are within tolerance to prevent your chain from falling off.
 Inspect your pedals–they should move freely and with out noise.